GameStop short squeeze: Media adaptations

-In February 2021, Deadline Hollywood reported on Netflix's plans to develop a movie based on the events, with Mark Boal in negotiations to write and Noah Centineo set to star in the film.
+In February 2021, Deadline Hollywood reported on Netflix's plans to develop a feature film based on the events, with Mark Boal in negotiations to write and Noah Centineo set to star in the film.
 Separately, Metro-Goldwyn-Mayer (MGM) acquired the rights to make its own movie based on Ben Mezrich's book proposal The Antisocial Network, aimed at chronicling the recent events on Wall Street.
+This would become Dumb Money, released on September 22, 2023.

 A limited-run series based on the events titled To the Moon was also announced.
 Jaime Rogozinski, who founded r/wallstreetbets in 2012, sold off his life experience to RatPac Entertainment, and a documentary based on the event, created by the studios XTR and The Optimist and partially funded by a Kickstarter campaign, is also in the works.

+The documentary GameStop: Rise of the Players interviewed several of the r/wallstreetbets users and was released on January 28, 2022.

 HBO developed a mini-series, Gaming Wall Street, which was released on March 3, 2022.

-The documentary GameStop: Rise of the Players interviewed several of the r/wallstreetbets users and was released on January 28, 2022.
+In September 2022, Eat the Rich: The GameStop Saga, an investigative-docuseries, premiered on Netflix.

+Speculation on a second short squeeze ("MOASS")

+As the stock price recovered after the short squeeze, several retail investors on Reddit (many of which still held GameStop stock) began speculating if a second, even bigger, short squeeze could occur through similar methodology.
+This hypothetical event was eventually dubbed "the mother of all short squeezes" ("MOASS"), and a community sprung up around the theory on various subreddits.